-With the front panel RF Output control fully clockwise, adjust the Power Set trim pot to 10% more than the rated power (33 W for FM30, 110 W for FM100, 275 W for FM250) as indicated on an accurate external watt meter.
+With the front panel RF Output control fully clockwise, adjust the Power Set trim pot to 10% more than the rated power (33 W for FM30, 110 W for FM100, 275 W for FM250, 550 W for FM500) as indicated on an accurate external watt meter.
 If the authorized power is less than the maximum watts, you may use the Power Set to limit the range of the RF Output control.
+Operation below 100 watts is not recommended as instability can occur which could damage the transmitter.